alexgaarciia/Generative_Agent_Based_Modeling/README.md

 # ConcordiaSims
 ## Overview
 The main goal of this repository is to carry out simulations using generative agent-based models (GABMs).
-These are computer simultaions used to study interactions between people, things, places and time.
+These are computer simulations used to study interactions between people, things, places and time.
 The main characteristic is that these are constructed using LLMs so that they act reasonably.

 ## Framework
 In order to carry out these simulations, there are many frameworks, but one that stands out is [Concordia](https://github.com/google-deepmind/concordia), a library for generative social simulation.